 The other day, I walked into the bathroom and caught my 11-year-old son fondling his penis.
 Is this normal?
-I’ve heard that boys can go blind from this.
-Is that true?
+I remember the old warning about boys going blind from this.
+It's not true, is it?

 As kids mature physically and emotionally, they become increasingly curious about their sexuality and their own bodies.